 So, let's wrap it up?

-Marx's critique of Political Economy focuses in analyzing capitalism.
+Marx's critique of Political Economy focuses on analyzing capitalism.

-Capitalism is a mode of production based on the employment of big industries. in the division of labour, in class society, in private property, in the commodity as the center of social relations and in the constant expansion of capital.
+Capitalism is a mode of production based on the employment of big industries. in the division of labor, in class society, in private ownership, in the commodity as the center of social relations, and the constant expansion of capital.

 Let's recap some concepts.
-We have seen value and surplus value.
+We have seen the value and surplus value.

-Value: it is a "property of the commodity.
+Value: it is a "property of the commodity.”

-And this property is "determined by the socially necessary labour.
+And this property is "determined by the socially necessary labor.”

 Surplus value is the "value created by the worker which is appropriated by the bourgeois", and that doesn't return to the worker.

-This surplus value can be: "absolute", when the working hours increase; "relative", when productivity increases; and "extraordinary" when the productivity in relation to other factories increases.
+This surplus value can be "absolute", when the working hours increase; "relative" when productivity increases; and "extraordinary" when the productivity in comparison to other factories increases.
 Ok?

-And why is all that important?
+And why is it all that important?

 Weren't we going to talk about communism?
 Why are we talking so much about capitalism?